 The City of Austin shall make Complete Streets practices a routine part of everyday operations and procedures.
 The Complete Streets principles of this policy shall inform all transportation planning, design, maintenance, and funding decisions.
-In addition, they shall be referenced in the early scoping phase of all City capital improvement projects that include or affect roadway elements.
+In addition, they shall inform the early scoping phase of all City capital improvement projects that include or affect roadway elements and the right of way.